 Q: ARE THERE ANY PRE-COURSE READINGS?

-A: EMD’s certificate courses do not have any pre-course readings.
+A: EMD’s Associate Certificate courses do not have any pre-course readings.

 A: Room allocations can change at the last minute.
 When you arrive on campus, check the computer monitor or check-in with reception to confirm your classroom location.

 EMRG-1100 Introduction to Emergency Management in BC

 EMRG-1600 Introduction to Emergency Support Services